Zed-Bailey/Tradeinator/readme.md

 eg. `bar.AAPL` is the topic for a new Apple bar

 ## Adding new symbols
-To add new symbols without having to stop and restart the system a filewatcher is implemented using the [.net file system watcher](https://learn.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher?view=net-8.0) the `symbols.txt` file in the stocks/crypto `DataIngestion` project is watched.
+To add new symbols without having to stop and restart the system a file watcher is implemented using the [.net file system watcher](https://learn.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher?view=net-8.0) the `symbols.txt` file in the stocks/crypto `DataIngestion` project is watched.
 The system has a file watcher registered to this file, when the file changes symbol subscriptions are added or removed